Institute of Genomics and Integrative Biology: COVID-19 pandemic

 The institute plays a leading role in the understanding of new variants of SARS-CoV-2 in India and across the world.
 The institute also maintains a number of informatics resources which are key to identification and characterization of emerging variants of SARS-CoV-2.

 Researchers at the institute reported the first high-throughput next-generation sequencing based approach for detection and genetic epidemiology of SARS-CoV-2.
 This approach has been extensively used to understand the genetic epidemiology of SARS-CoV-2 in the state of Kerala, which has significantly influenced policy and preparedness in the state to curb the spread of the epidemic as well as implementation of evidence based policies.

 The institute has been instrumental in creating the concept of MegaLabs for COVID-19 testing and genomic surveillance which also provided the genetic epidemiology of states including Kerala, Andhra Pradesh and Maharashtra.

 Researchers at the institute also reported the first cases of COVID-19 reinfection in the country apart from identifying a novel clade of SARS-CoV-2 in India named I/A3i.
 Researchers at the institute also discovered an emerging lineage with N440K mutation in spike protein associated with immune escape.
 A comprehensive suite for computational resources to understand the genomes and genetic epidemiology of SARS-CoV-2 has been maintained.
 One of the first genetically characterized cases of COVID-19 vaccine breakthrough infections was reported by the institute.

-Researchers at the institute have been instrumental in the development of COVIDSure an Reverse transcription polymerase chain reaction based kit for diagnosis of COVID-19 and now widely used in India and marketed by Trivitron Healthcare.
+Researchers at the institute have been instrumental in the development of COVIDSure, a reverse transcription polymerase chain reaction based kit for diagnosis of COVID-19 and now widely used in India and marketed by Trivitron Healthcare.

 Researchers at CSIR-IGIB also developed the test called FELUDA based on CRISPR gene editing which is highly efficient and fast to combat the testing capacity of the country and has been approved by Drugs Controller General of India.
 The test has been licensed to Tata Group for commercial production.

 The institute has also been playing a leading role in the national COVID-19 genomics consortium and maintains the informatics resources and dashboards.